 That's where we can help.
 Our NHS Negligence Solicitors can assist you in making compensation claims for cases such as:

 - Birth Injuries

-Can I make a Medical Negligence against the NHS?
+Can I make a medical negligence claim against the NHS?

-When moving forward with a NHS Negligence Claim, there are two main arguments you will use to prove your pain and suffering were a consequence of a substandard level of medical care:
+When moving forward with an NHS Negligence Claim, there are two main arguments you will use to prove your pain and suffering were a direct consequence of a substandard level of medical care:

 - Negligence can be established by proving the medical professional you were being treated by has performed their duties below a reasonable standard of care.

 - Causation is the direct connection between an act of medical negligence and the pain, suffering, and loss of amenity you are claiming for.